public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 The content length of the file is not stored as file metadata.
 Instead it MAY be estimated by a range count of the index entries spanned by the file's data.
 The exact file size may be readily determined when reading small files by the expediency of sucking the entire file into a buffer - all reads are at least one block.
 Streaming processing is advised in all cases when handling large files, including when the file is to be delivered via HTTP.

-The metadata index
+The metadata index uses a SparseRowStore

 design, similar to Google's bigtable or Hadoop's HBase.
 All updates to file